Zint: Manual

 6.1.2.6 ITF-14

-ITF-14, also known as UPC Shipping Container Symbol or Case Code is based on Interleaved Code 2 of 5 and requires a 13 digit numeric input (digits 0-9).
+ITF-14, also known as UPC Shipping Container Symbol or Case Code, is based on Interleaved Code 2 of 5 and requires a 13-digit numeric input (digits 0-9).
 One modulo-10 check digit is added by Zint.

 If no border option is specified Zint defaults to adding a bounding box with a border width of 5.
-This behaviour can be overridden by using the --bind option (or adding BARCODE_BIND to symbol->output_options).
-Similarly the border width can be overridden using --border= (or by setting symbol->border_width).
-If a symbol with no border is explicitly required this can be achieved by setting the border type to box or bind and setting the border width to 0.
+This behaviour can be overridden by using the --bind option (API output_options |= BARCODE_BIND).
+Similarly the border width can be overridden using --border (API border_width).
+If a symbol with no border is required this can be achieved by explicitly setting the border type to box (or bind) and leaving the border width 0.

 6.1.2.7 Deutsche Post Leitcode